Your Guide to the Best Portable Internet Options

 Hotspot devices

-Most smartphones have hotspot functionality built-in these days, and many (though not all) cell plans include at least some hotspot data.
-This means you may very well have a portable internet in your pocket right now.
+Most smartphones have built-in hotspot functionality, and many (though not all) cell plans include at least some hotspot data.
+You likely already have portable internet in your pocket.

 Hotspot data plans